What is Rising Damp?

 For more information visit Electro Osmotic Damp Proofing page.

-What is the Cost Of Treating Rising Damp?
+What is the Cost Of Rising Damp Treatment?

 “How much does rising damp cost to treat?”
 It is perhaps one of the most frequently asked questions by homeowners with a damp issue.
 The cost of damp proofing is subjective to a number of variables including; property size, location and accessibility.